whoisutsav/cancellation-study-osdi/README.md

 cd /usr/local/codeql_scripts
 ./repro_solr_results.sh
 ```
+The query results will print to the screen, and the number of rows should match "latest" in `AntiPatternsUnpdated.xlsx`

 #### Issuing a query against a different app
 The queries we provided can be used against different apps.